jonas-makeke/proof-chain/README.md

 # 🎓 ProofChain

-> **ProofChain secures academic credentials on the Cardano blockchain.** Schools issue tamper-proof diplomas, students truly own their achievements, and employers verify them instantly.
+> **ProofChain secures academic credentials on the Cardano blockchain.** Schools issue tamper-proof diplomas,certificates, and licenses, students truly own their achievements, and employers verify them instantly.
 A decentralized solution for academic trust, eliminating fraud and streamlining verification.

 ## 🚀 What it Does
 **ProofChain** is a decentralized platform that allows educational institutions to issue academic credentials (diplomas, transcripts, certificates) as immutable assets on the **Cardano blockchain**.